-Watering: Even watering throughout the arena is essential.
-Water is the binder for the sand grains: You can control the level of firmness and respectively looseness of your arena footing with the adapted amount of water.
-More water keeps the horse footing firm, less water results in a looser footing.
-How much to water?
-In hot climates, we prefer watering once daily with sufficient moisture going down to the bottom of your arena footing rather than watering slightly 3 times a day.
-You will achieve a much better horse footing this way, while the moisture below stabilizes the horse footing and the top inch loosens up from evaporation.
-If you just water slightly 3 times a day you would just water the top 1 inch to keep the dust down but the arena footing would never achieve it’s desired level of stability further below.
+How much should you water?
+In hot climates, we prefer watering once daily, with sufficient moisture going down to the bottom of your arena footing rather than watering slightly 3 times a day.
+You will achieve a much better arena surface this way.
+The moisture below stabilizes the horse footing and the top inch loosens up from evaporation.
+If you watered slightly three times a day, you would merely be watering the top 1 inch to keep the dust down.
+But, the arena footing would never achieve it’s desired level of stability further below.

-How to water?
-We recommend our Platz-Max Rain arena drag with the water tank, a pulled water wagon or overhead sprinklers.
-HIT Active Aqua System – UnderGround Watering Irrigation: With this system you have the maximum control over tightness or softness of the footing, achievable through moisture content – our HIT ACTIVE AQUA system offers this flexibility.
-This system allows the surface to be tighter when top level riders are jumping, and looser for daily practice jumps and Dressage.
+We recommend our Platz-Max Rain arena drag with the water tank, a pulled water wagon, or overhead sprinklers.
+Alternatively, there is underground watering irrigation like the HIT Active Aqua System.
+With this system, you have maximum control over the tightness or softness of the footing, which is achievable through moisture content.
+The HIT Active Aqua System allows for customization.
+You can make the surface to be tighter when top level riders are jumping, and looser for daily practice jumps and dressage.
 The sub-surface irrigation works with the capillary effect of the sand.
-Combined with our FS GeoTEX arena footing for stability and extreme cushioning to reduce impact firmness, it allows the horse’s foot to slide into the footing without compromising traction.
-We consider this type of horse footing the ideal with respect to the biomechanics of the horse described in the White Paper Equestrian Surfaces A Guide.
+Combined with our FSGeoTEX arena footing blend for stability and extreme cushioning to reduce impact firmness, it allows the horse’s foot to slide into the footing without compromising traction.
+We consider this type of horse arena footing the ideal with respect to the biomechanics of the horse.